RasmussenLab/CLASTER/_sources/Readme.md

 ### `configurations`
 - Configuration files (.yaml) required to build different flavours of CLASTER.

+### `environment`
+- We provide a predefined environment configuration file to avoid compatibility issues between package versions when running the tutorial.

 ### `images`
 - Overview of CLASTER's architecture.